Connect with others who understand.

 Getting Disability Benefits With Multiple Myeloma

-Medically reviewed by Mark Levin, M.D.
+Medically reviewed by Leonora Valdez Rojas, M.D.

 Written by Annie Keller

-“All of my energy goes into working and there isn’t any left at the end of the day,” a second member shared.
+“All of my energy goes into working, and there isn’t any left at the end of the day,” a second member shared.

 Disability Benefit Programs in the United States

 • You must be unable to do any other form of sustainable work, or what the SSA calls “substantial gainful activity.”
-The Social Security Administration will consider your diagnosis, age, medical history, education, and work history, as well as any other marketable skills you might possess.
+The Social Security Administration will consider your diagnosis, age, medical history, education, and work history, as well as any other marketable skills you might have.

 Applying for SSDI and SSI